theonedev/onedev/readme.md

 </div>
 <p>

-Being an open source product does not mean that features of OneDev are compromised compared to other commercial products.
+Being open source does not mean that features of OneDev are compromised compared to other commercial products.
 Instead it has many benefits:

 ### Symbol Search and Navigation